 - Lost sexual function and lost companionship, also known as loss of consortium

 Each situation is unique, so discussing your injuries from a holistic perspective can be helpful when determining which non-economic damages to ask for.
 In other words, the more you tell your attorney, the better.

 There is an additional type of non-economic damage that you might receive: punitive damages.

 Punitive damages are neither economic nor for the pain and suffering you have experienced.
 Instead, they are awarded to punish the negligent party for malicious actions and truly reckless behavior.
 Jurors and judges will sometimes award punitive damages if they are trying to send a message that this type of behavior is unacceptable.

 An example would be forcing a manufacturer to pay large sums of money in punitive damages after selling a product that they knew was dangerous.
 On a smaller scale, a drunk driver may be ordered to pay punitive damages for the injuries he or she caused after purposefully drinking and then getting behind the wheel.

 Discuss Your Case with a Miami Personal Injury Attorney

 Speaking with Attorney Boris Lavent is the best way to determine what your injury case might be worth.
 While non-economic damages don’t have obvious dollar values, he can provide you with an idea of your claim’s value after reviewing the pertinent facts.

-To meet with Boris Lavent of Lavent Law, complete the form below or call (305) 440-0450.
+To meet with Boris Lavent of Lavent Law, P.A., complete the form below or call (305) 440-0450.
 He can work to maximize the value of your injury claim by including both your financial losses and your non-economic damages.

 17295 NE 19th Ave